World Tag League (NJPW): 2015

 The 2015 edition of the World Tag League took place from November 21 through December 9.
 A.J.
 Styles was sidelined with a back injury following November 24, forcing him and Yujiro Takahashi to forfeit the rest of their matches.
+Great Bash Heel team Togi Makabe and Tomoaki Honma won and defeated Bullet Club at Wrestle Kingdom 10, ending their final reigns as tag champions.